galweinberg/AWS-List_S3_Files/README.md

-# DevOps Assignment – AWS Serverless Project
+# DevOps Assignment – AWS  Project

 This project defines and deploys a simple serverless application using **AWS CDK (Python)**.
 It uses **Lambda**, **S3**, and **SNS**, with all infrastructure managed as code and deployed through **GitHub Actions**.